jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 ## 1.5 How does it all fit together?

 Though JavaScript is the core front-end language for browsers, it can be used anywhere a valid JavaScript engine is available such as Node.js with the v8 engine.
-Other engines include Rhino, a Java based JavaScript engine developed by Mozilla; SpiderMonkey, a C implementation of the Rhino engine; and JavaScriptCore, the JavaScript engine for WebKit implementations and OS X environments that provide scripting JavaScript.
+Other engines include Rhino, a Java based JavaScript engine developed by Mozilla; SpiderMonkey, a C implementation of the Rhino engine; and JavaScriptCore, the JavaScript engine for WebKit implementations and OS X environments.

 Google's v8 compiles JavaScript to native machine code before executing it as opposed to interpreting or executing byte code.
 In environments like the browser JavaScript can be executed on the fly with a method known as just-in-time (JIT) compilation.
 The Node.js software with libuv sits on top of v8 as a compilation of interfaces to the machine.
-With a JavaScript front-end to the Node.js, libuv, and v8 package one has access to a plethora of interfaces to the machine including file i/o, tcp, and http.
+With a JavaScript front-end to the Node.js, libuv and v8 package one has access to a plethora of interfaces to the machine including file i/o, tcp and http.

 The libuv platform abstraction layer provides a library for building scalable cross platform applications.
-It sits at the core of the Node.js application stack and is the best way to write C code that can run on BSD, Linux, and Windows based systems [1].
+It sits at the core of the Node.js application stack and is the best way to write C code that can run on BSD, Linux and Windows based systems [1].
 Before the integration of libuv, libev, an asynchronous event notification library, and libeio, an asynchronous i/o library for C were used [2].
-As the project grew and a higher demand for Windows support amplified a solution was needed because of lack of support for the Windows system by libev.
+As the project grew - and a higher demand for Windows support amplified - a solution was needed to address the lack of libev's support for the Windows platform.
 [3] When node-v0.9.0 was released libev was removed from libuv entirely [4] and a similar API was provided.
-Since the projects growth many other languages have implemented bindings such as Ruby, Go, and Python for libuv [5].
+Following the project's continued growth many other languages implemented bindings such as Ruby, Go and Python [5].

 So we have an elegant language like JavaScript, v8, a powerful JavaScript engine, and libuv, a cross platform abstraction layer all working together in a software stack we call Node.js.
 On top of the all this power is a set of modules known as the Node.js core library which is what we consume as application developers.